Skip to main content

 ② The “Artist” may request the “Company” to inspect or copy materials (regardless of the type of media, such as documents) related to the Pop Culture Art Service if necessary to fulfill the purpose of this Agreement, and the “Company” shall comply with such request.

-③ The "Artist" shall provide the Pop Culture Art Services in good faith by exercising his/her talents and skills to the best of his/her ability in accordance with the exercise of the management rights of the "Company", and the "Artist" shall not refuse to provide the Pop Culture Art Services without a justifiable ground.
+③ The “Artist” shall provide the Pop Culture Art Services in good faith by exercising his/her talents and skills to the best of his/her ability in accordance with the exercise of the management rights of the “Company” and the “Artist” shall not refuse to provide the Pop Culture Art Services without a justifiable ground.

-④ The "Artist" shall not engage in any act that damages the dignity of the "Artist" as a popular culture artist to the extent that it hinders the Pop Culture Art Services or any act that damages the honor or credibility of the "Company".
+④ The “Artist” shall not engage in any act that damages the dignity of the “Artist” as a popular culture artist to the extent that it hinders the Pop Culture Art Services or any act that damages the honor or credibility of the “Company.”

 ⑤ Notwithstanding the provisions of Article 5, Paragraphs 5 and 6, the “Artist” may refuse to perform if the “Company” makes unreasonable demands on the “Artist”.

-⑥ The "Artist" shall not, during the period of this Agreement, without the prior consent of the "Company", enter into any agreement with a third party that is identical or similar to the terms of this Agreement, thereby causing this Agreement to lose its effectiveness or unreasonably infringing upon the contractual interests of the "Company".
+⑥ The “Artist” shall not, during the period of this Agreement, without the prior consent of the “Company,” enter into any agreement with a third party that is identical or similar to the terms of this Agreement, thereby causing this Agreement to lose its effectiveness or unreasonably infringing upon the contractual interests of the “Company.”

 ⑦ The “Artist” may require the “Company” to properly fulfill the contract if the “Company’s” obligations under this contract are not properly fulfilled.
 However, the “Artist” shall not make unreasonable demands on the “Company” that exceed the purpose of this Agreement.

-⑧ If the "Artist" is subjected to sexual harassment or sexual violence by an employee or director of the "Company", the "Artist" shall notify the "Company" of the fact and may request measures such as the exclusion of the employee or director from work."
+⑧ If the “Artist” is subjected to sexual harassment or sexual violence by an employee or director of the “Company,” the “Artist” shall notify the “Company” of the fact and may request measures such as the exclusion of the employee or director from work.”

 In particular, the Artist is an irreplaceable “asset” of the Company.
 If the Artist, as a living person, causes social harm or violates something prohibited by law and is subject to legal punishment, the Company will suffer irreparable damage.
 Therefore, SFEC stipulates that the Artist should take care of him/herself and prohibits him/her from damaging the Company’s honor or reputation.

-It also prevents "sexual offenses" against the Artist, which has always been a problem and further strengthens the rules that require the Company to remove the employee from the workplace in the event of such an offense.
-This is a fairly sensitive issue, and if such an offense occurs, the Artist can demand that the Company unilaterally terminate the contract based on this offense.
+It also prevents “sexual offenses” against the Artist, which has always been a problem, and further strengthens the rules that require the Company to remove the employee from the workplace in the event of such an offense.
+This is a reasonably sensitive issue, and if such an offense occurs, the Artist can demand that the Company unilaterally terminate the contract based on this offense.
 This is a serious matter that can lead not only to civil damages but also to criminal penalties.

 * Standard contract analysis continues in the series.

-** References and quotations:
+** References and Quotations:

 https://www.mcst.go.kr/kor/s_data/ordinance/instruction/instructionView.jsp?pSeq=2413